DigiBP/Team-Apples/README.md

 ## 10. Sent License Key
 - With this scenario the license key is retrieved from the CRM and sent via E-mail to the client immediately as soon as the preceding scenario is finished.
 - The Custom Webhook assures a smooth and faster sending of the License Key E-mail.
-- The email content is composed using the retrieved details from the Google Sheet or CRM, and it includes the generated license key.
+- The email content is composed using the retrieved details from the CRM system, and it includes the generated license key.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/10.
 Sent license key.png](https://github.com/DigiBP/Team-Apples/blob/52999f1baade0f6eb8c914de3e85cf57910ea5c7/TO-BE-PROCESS/MAKE-Screenshots/10.%20Sent%20license%20key.png)